 18. Albemarle Hotel - 197 N. Second St.

-At its completion in 1923, the Albemarle Hotel boasted 60 rooms, all of which had telephone service and at least a half bath.
-The first floor accommodated a ballroom, a dining room, and a spacious lobby.
-The hotel, led by owner W.C.
-Fitzgerald, replaced the old Central Hotel as the town’s center for social activities and civic club meetings.
+At its completion in 1923, the Albemarle Hotel boasted sixty rooms, all of which had telephone service and at least a half bath.
+The hotel included a ballroom, a dining room, and a spacious lobby.
+Thanks to owner W.C.
+Fitzgerald, the hotel replaced the old Central Hotel as the town’s center for social activities and civic club meetings.

 19. First Baptist Church - 202 N. Second St.

-The Baptist Church was formed in 1888 and met in a Victorian-style sanctuary located on the corner of North Third and East North Streets.
-The first church (pictured) was noted for its extraordinarily tall spire which on occasion swayed unsteadily in the wind.
-One January night strong winds “decapitated” the church sending the spire crashing into the vacant street below.
+This church was formed in 1888, and the congregation met in a Victorian-style sanctuary located on the corner of North Third and East North Streets.
+The ﬁrst church (pictured) was noted for its extraordinarily tall spire, which on occasion swayed unsteadily in the wind.
+One January night, strong winds "decapitated" the church, sending the spire crashing into the vacant street below.
 Construction on the current Beaux Arts style sanctuary began in 1916 during World War I.

 20. Russell’s Grog Shop, Austin’s Harness Shop, Pennington’s Chinese Laundry - 192 N. Second St.